Idi Amin: Rise in the Uganda Army

 In 1965, Prime Minister Milton Obote and Amin were implicated in a deal to smuggle ivory and gold into Uganda from the Democratic Republic of the Congo.
 The deal, as later alleged by General Nicholas Olenga, an associate of the former Congolese leader Patrice Lumumba, was part of an arrangement to help troops opposed to the Congolese government trade ivory and gold for arms supplies secretly smuggled to them by Amin.
 In 1966, the Ugandan Parliament demanded an investigation.
+Instead, Amin –by then promoted to colonel– was appointed Chief of Army and Air Force Staff by Obote.

-Obote imposed a new constitution abolishing the ceremonial presidency held by Kabaka (King) Mutesa II of Buganda and declared himself executive president.
-He promoted Amin to colonel and army commander.
-Amin led an attack on the Kabaka's palace and forced Mutesa into exile to the United Kingdom, where he remained until his death in 1969.
+To end the political struggle with the opposition, Obote eventually imposed a new constitution abolishing the ceremonial presidency held by Kabaka (King) Mutesa II of Buganda and declared himself executive president.
+On Obote's orders, Amin led an attack by the Uganda Army on the Kabaka's palace in May 1966.
+Over 1,000 people were reportedly killed in the ensuing crisis.
+According to witnesses of the violence, Amin personally brutalised one civilian during the attack on the Kabaka's palace.
+He later delivered the Kabaka's presidential flag and military uniform as "trophies of the battle" to Obote's office.
+Mutesa managed to escape into exile to the United Kingdom, where he remained until his death in 1969.
+Amin subsequently led efforts to suppress any remaining opposition to the government in Buganda and other areas of Uganda.
+His readiness to aid Obote in crushing the Buganda royalists further boosted Amin's reputation with Obote, resulting in the soldier being promoted to brigadier general and commander of the Uganda Army in October 1966.

+Over the next years, Amin continued efforts to suppress Buganda activists, focusing on dismantling the militant "Secret Council" and "Buganda Liberation Army".
 Amin began recruiting members of Kakwa, Lugbara, South Sudanese, and other ethnic groups from the West Nile area bordering South Sudan.
 The South Sudanese had been residents in Uganda since the early 20th century, having come from South Sudan to serve the colonial army.
 Many African ethnic groups in northern Uganda inhabit both Uganda and South Sudan; allegations persist that Amin's army consisted mainly of South Sudanese soldiers.